 Individualization.
 It involves adjusting the pace of instruction to meet individual learners' needs, allowing each student to progress through the curriculum at their own rate (Shemshack & Spector, 2020).

-MATERIALS AND METHOD
+6. METHODOLOGY

-Research Design
+6.1 Research Design

 This study employed a quantitative non-experimental descriptive-correlational research design that implies mediation analysis to examine the relationships and mediating effect of classroom environment on the relationship between social skills and academic stress among college students.
 Quantitative methods were used to collect numerical data on these three variables, enabling statistical analysis to identify patterns and relationships.
 A non-experimental design was chosen as it allowed the researchers to observe and analyze variables without manipulating them, ensuring the study reflected natural conditions (Creswell & Creswell, 2023).